Ziggeo/iOS-Client-SDK/README.md

 }
 ```

-#### ZiggeoHardwarePermissionCheckDelegate
-You can use ZiggeoHardwarePermissionCheckDelegate in your app to be notified about hardware and permission.
+You can use ZiggeoDelegate in your app to be notified about hardware and permission.
 ```
-@interface ViewController : UIViewController <ZiggeoHardwarePermissionCheckDelegate>

 - (void)checkCameraPermission:(BOOL)granted {
     // this method will return when camera access permission is granted or denied.
 }